jkleinwaechter/CloneMe/readme.md

 * **Invocation Name** - This is the phrase that will be used to invoke your app by the user.
 In order to pas certification you will need to use two or more words, separated by a space and have no capitalization.
 Keep this short so that you don't burden the user.
 It is highly recommended that your *Skill Name* match your *Invocation Name*, without the capital letters, again to avoid confusing the user.
 * **Function Name** - This is the name of the Lambda function that will host your skill's code.
 The function name must contain only letters, numbers, hyphens, or underscores.
 This makes it impossible for your *Skill Name*, *Invocation Name*, and *Function Name* to be the same words.

-My personal convention is to simply remove the spaces from my *Skill Name* and then use camel case for the function name.
+My personal convention is to simply remove the spaces from my *Skill Name* and then use camel case for the function name as such:
-Defaults for this template:

 * Skill Name: *My Skill*
 * Invocation Name: *my skill*